 This scrumptious Key Lime Pie with Graham Cracker Crust is one blissful citrus dessert!
 Sweet, tart and creamy, each bite will make you swoon!

-One of my favorite desserts, this classic dessert does not disappoint!
+One of my favorite desserts, this Authentic Key Lime Pie Recipe does not disappoint!
 Transport yourself to the tropics when you taste this lip smacking pie!

 Key Lime Pie

 Once again, we’re a family divided.
 One of us does not like lime desserts.
 Lemon treats thrill his taste buds, but lime is another story.
 Yes, it IS annoying when I want to indulge in just a sliver of Key Lime Pie but the hubby has no interest in even a sliver.
 Thank goodness for girlfriends as I could easily lose my skinny chick status if this whole pie was tempting me hour after hour and day after day.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month we’re sharing Irish or Green recipes in anticipation of St. Patrick’s Day You’ll certainly find a delicious recipe to add to your repertoire!
 I’m delighted to be hosting the event this month.
 We have a full menu of dishes including appetizers, sides, an entree, and desserts.
 You’ll certainly find a delicious recipe to add to your holiday table!